stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 You may delete all of an account or group’s custom data by calling `delete` method on the account or group’s custom_data:

     account.custom_data.delete
     group.custom_data.delete

 This will delete all of the respective account or group's custom data fields, but it leaves the `custom_data` placeholder in the account or group resource.
 You cannot delete the `custom_data` resource entirely - it will be automatically permanently deleted when the account or group is deleted.

 <a class="anchor" name="delete-account-custom-data-field"></a>
 ### Delete Custom Data Field

-You may also delete an individual custom data field by calling the `del` method on the account or group's custom_data while stating the custom data field as a parameter:
+You may also delete an individual custom data field by calling the `delete` method on the account or group's custom_data while stating the custom data field as a parameter:

-        del account.custom_data["vehicle"]
+    account.custom_data.delete("vehicle")
     account.custom_data.save

 {% docs note %}
 The `custom_data` field isn't actually deleted on Stormpath until the `save` method is called.
 You should consider that in situations where you rely that your local resource object is in sync with Stormpath.